awesome1888/eisenwerk/README.md

     [DONE] https://support.google.com/webmasters/answer/1061943?hl=en
 13) [CANCEL] in outer layout replace OOP with HOC

-1.9) simplify that oop multi-level crap with Apps, use composition for sake
+1.9) [DONE] simplify that oop multi-level crap with Apps, use composition for sake
 ==== NPM!!!!! ====
 1.95) move styles to styled-components
 1.955) new overlay and progressbar mechanic based on watching the store and\or EventEmitter on componentDidUpdate of page when switching from ready false -> true